oliver-la/duplicate-file-remover/README.md

 # Duplicate File Remover

-This is a C++ programm to remove duplicate files in a given directory.
+This is a C++ program to remove duplicate files in a given directory.

 Comparison is made with MD5 checksums.
 Keep in mind that MD5 is known for collisions.
 No guarantee is given, run this program at your own risk.